 Froebel believed that women had the natural motherly instincts which made them more suitable to play the role of a teacher, but he looked upon men as fatherly figures too, and felt both must be an important part of a child’s education.
 Froebel believed in the whole family being a part of the education process and not just the child.
 This very belief of his comes out of his early life experiences where he didn't have the blessing of a nurturing environment.
 A typical classroom set up was also envisaged by Froebel, where children were given table and chair which they could use to work on ‘gifts’.

 Froebel’s most important contribution to kindergarten were ‘gifts’ or ‘occupations’.
 These are educational toys consisting of spheres, cubes, prisms and other things which were designed to stimulate learning.
 Also another contribution from Froebel is he started a publishing firm for play and other educational materials, also including a collection of Mother-Play and Nursery Songs, with elaborate explanations of their meanings and use.
 These books have been translated into many other foreign languages and have been immensely benefited by it.

 The modern day preschools and kindergarten have been benefited a lot by Froebel, but the essence of the philosophy is completely lost.
-A modern day kindergarten is now a days known as ‘PreKG, LKG and UKG, in which we don't see them following the kindergarten method.
-Most of the time its reading and writing, with little importance given to play and singing, and ‘gifts’ are completely out of the picture.
-The classroom concept is also completely changed which is very rigid and disciplined.
+A modern day kindergarten now a days known as ‘PreKG, LKG and UKG', don't seem to follow the kindergarten method, but revert to reading and writing, with little importance given to play and singing.
+‘Gifts’ are completely out of the picture, the classroom atmosphere appearing more rigid and disciplined.